vikram2580/nft-mint-dapp/Steps.md

   - Download and create a Metamask account.

-  - Once you have an account, make sure to switch to the "Goerli Test Network" in the upper right.
+  - Once you have an account, make sure to switch to the "sepolia Test Network" in the upper right.

-  - Acquire some GoerliETH
+  - Acquire some SepoliaETH

   From Alchemy's dashboard,